dhayakaw/cuda/PCCP/MEMO.md

 - blockDim.z
 ```

-** Usually, a grid is organized as a 2D array of blocks and a block is organized as a 3D array of threads **
+**Usually, a grid is organized as a 2D array of blocks and a block is organized as a 3D array of threads.**